 Here we describe the components of Munin.
 On page Protocols we talk about the rules for interaction between them.

 The master is responsible for all central Munin-related tasks.

 On the fly the values are checked against limits (that you may set) and the Munin-Master will croak, if values go above or below the given thresholds.

-Note that an usual setup involves having a node running also on the master host, in order to munin to monitor itself.
+Note that a usual setup involves having a node running also on the master host, in order for munin to monitor itself.

 The munin plugin is a simple executable, which role is to gather one set of facts about the local server (or fetching data from a remote machine via SNMP)

 The plugin is called with the argument “config” to get metadata, and with no arguments to get the values.
 These are mandatory arguments for each plugin.
 We have some more standard arguments, which play a role in the process of automatic configuration.